Archdiocese of Siracusa: History

 After Syracuse fell to the Arabs in 878, Bishop Sophronius was thrown into prison at Palermo together with the monk Theodosius, where he died in a dungeon.
 Until the Norman Conquest in the eleventh century the names of other bishops are not known.
 The series of bishops begins again in 1093 with Bishop Rogerius, who received the pallium from Pope Urban II.

-On 19 October 1188 Pope Celestine III wrote to the Archbishop of Monreale, Guglielmo, finally settling the dissention between Siracusa and Monreale over the right to metropolitan status, which had turned into a scandal.
+On 19 October 1188, Pope Celestine III wrote to the Archbishop of Monreale, Guglielmo, finally settling the dissention between Siracusa and Monreale over the right to metropolitan status, which had turned into a scandal.
 The Pope decided that the pallium, which the Archbishops of Siracusa had been accustomed to wear through the indulgence of the Holy See, should not be used by the bishop of Syracuse and his successors.
 The diocese of Siracusa became suffragan of the archdiocese of Monreale.

-Among the bishops of this period are:
+Among the bishops of this period were: